matiasgali/action_access/README.md

 permissions and who decides if a clearance level grants access or not.

 It's available as `keeper` within controllers and views and as `ActionAccess::Keeper.instance` anywhere else.
-You can use it check permissions with the `lets?` method that takes the clearance level as the first argument, the rest are the same as `can?`.
+You can use it to check permissions with the `lets?` method, which takes the clearance level as the first argument and the rest are the same as for `can?`.

 ```ruby
 # Filter a list of users to only those allowed to edit articles.